darknoon/sketchapp-json-plugin/README.md

     };
     fromSJSONObject(obj);

-If you want to support older versions of Sketch:
+If you want to guard against legacy versions of Sketch (v42 and under):

     import JSONPlugin from 'sketchapp-json-plugin';
     if (JSONPlugin.appVersionSupported()) {